dafaqdhruv/Go-MerkleTree/README.md

-# Go-Test
+# Go-MerkleTree

-A simple implementation of Merkle Tree in Go.
+A simple implementation of [Merkle Tree](https://en.wikipedia.org/wiki/Merkle_tree) in Go.

 Takes an array of strings as input and returns the Merkle root of the tree.